Codecademy/docs/content/java/concepts/methods/methods.md

 - public: Methods declared as public can be called from everywhere, inside and outside of the object or the class.
 - private: Methods declared as private can only be called from inside the object or the class.
-- package private: Methods declared as package private can only be called from classes within the same package.-
+- package private: Methods declared as package private can only be called from classes within the same package.
 - protected: Methods declared as protected can only be called from inside the class or from inside classes inherited from that class.

 ### Additional modifiers